-Typical users will find the feature to be a very realistic way to simulate the sound of a car slowing down for curves, crossings or coming to a stop at a station, side track or switch yard.
-As mentioned above, you will find that initially your car may continue to play the brake sounds once it comes to a stop or that the sounds stop prematurely before the car comes to a complete halt.
-For example, if you simply run the car and turn the throttle off quickly, the brake sounds will likely continue playing even though the car has come to a complete stop.
+Typical users will find the feature to be a very realistic way to simulate the sound of a Galloping GooseTM slowing down for curves, crossings or coming to a stop at a station, side track or switch yard.
+As mentioned above, you will find that initially your Galloping GooseTM may continue to play the brake sounds once it comes to a stop or that the sounds stop prematurely before the Galloping GooseTM and turn the throttle off quickly, the brake sounds will likely continue playing even though the Galloping GooseTM has come to a complete stop.
 This annoying effect can be eliminated by simply practicing with the brake feature.
-In no time, you will quickly learn how to "feather" the throttle to keep the car moving while the brake sounds play and then turning the throttle off just as the sounds stop.
+In no time, you will quickly learn how to "feather" the throttle to keep the Galloping GooseTM moving while the brake sounds play and then turning the throttle off just as the sounds stop.

-The ProtoSound® squeaking brake feature also has the ability to simulate the squeal of wheel flanges when your car enters a curve at high speeds.
+The ProtoSound[®] squeaking brake feature also has the ability to simulate the squeal of wheel flanges when your Galloping Goose[TM] enters a curve at high speeds.
 The same brake squeaking sound plays, but you don't need to reduce the transformer throttle to activate the squeaking sounds.
 To play the squeaking sounds as wheel flange sounds, you can trigger the brake feature with the whistle button on the transformer.
-As your engine enters a curve (or anywhere on the layout) quickly "flick" your transformer whistle button about half way.
-This "flicking" action causes the transformer to release a short DC signal that ProtoSounds® reads as an indicator to activate the brake sounds.
-The car won't slow down even though the sounds play.
+As your engine enters a curve (or anywhere on the layout) quickly "flick" your transformer to release a short DC signal that ProtoSounds[®] reads as an indicator to activate the brake sounds.
+The Galloping Goose[TM] won't slow down even though the sounds play.
 This simulates the wheel flange squeal of a train travelling through a turn too quickly.